-Taking the figure of the mannequin as its central theme, the exhibition has transformed the Gallery into three distinct interiors: a bespoke showroom for Atelier E.B’s latest collection, in which visitors are able to try on and order clothes; a display of historic material, photography and objects, and a series of newly-commissioned works by contemporary artists including Tauba Auerbach, Anna Blessmann, Marc Camille Chaimowicz, Steff Norwood, Elizabeth Radcliffe, Bernie Reid and Markus Selg.
-Along with collaborations with artists Markus Proschek, Josephine Pryde and Calum Stirling and photographer Zoë Ghertner, the show features the work of more than 30 makers spanning fashion, sculpture, painting, graphic and commercial design, photography, craft and film.
-Passer-by is a hybrid dreamscape - part World Fair pavilion, part retail emporium – and explores the future of retail display in the digital age.
+Taking the figure of the mannequin as its central theme, the exhibition transformed the Gallery into three distinct interiors: a bespoke showroom for Atelier E.B’s latest collection, in which visitors were able to try on and order clothes; a display of historic material, photography and objects, and a series of newly-commissioned works by contemporary artists including Tauba Auerbach, Anna Blessmann, Marc Camille Chaimowicz, Steff Norwood, Elizabeth Radcliffe, Bernie Reid and Markus Selg.
+Along with collaborations with artists Markus Proschek, Josephine Pryde and Calum Stirling and photographer Zoë Ghertner, the show featured the work of more than 30 makers spanning fashion, sculpture, painting, graphic and commercial design, photography, craft and film.
+Passer-by was a hybrid dreamscape - part World Fair pavilion, part retail emporium – and explored the future of retail display in the digital age.

-The Atelier E.B showroom is open at weekends 10am to 6pm for visitors to try on their new collection Jasperwear and order directly through Atelier E.B.
-A selection of garments and accessories are also available to purchase and take home from our exhibition shop.
+The Atelier E.B showroom was open at weekends 10am to 6pm for visitors to try on their new collection Jasperwear and order directly through Atelier E.B.
+A selection of garments and accessories were also available to purchase and take home from our exhibition shop.

 Lafayette Anticipations - Fondation d’entreprise Galeries Lafayette, Paris, is co-producer of two new works in the exhibition and will welcome Atelier E.B’s Passer-by tour in February 2019, following its Serpentine run.
 The Serpentine is committed to exhibiting the best in contemporary design through the annual pioneering Serpentine Pavilion commission and past exhibitions including Martino Gamper in 2014 and Konstantin Grcic in 2009.
-Passer-by will be the Galleries’ first exhibition to extend into fashion and will include the work of more than 30 makers spanning fashion, sculpture, painting, graphic and commercial design, photography, craft and film.
+Passer-by was the Galleries’ first exhibition to extend into fashion and included the work of more than 30 makers spanning fashion, sculpture, painting, graphic and commercial design, photography, craft and film.